DSteigmann/Tagesschau-Acquisition/README.md

 ## How to use this project

 1. `git clone` the repository
-2. Change into the new folder `group15-acquisition`
+2. Change into the new folder `tagesschau-acquisition`
 3. You can also add your telegram bot data to the `src/telegram_api.jl`.
 Here you can specify the bot token and the chat_id the bot will send its data to.
 This bot will inform you about the state of gathering data.
 4. Execute the the main script using `julia src/main.jl`